Hanabi-Live/hanabi-live/docs/install.md

 - Install [Golang](https://golang.org/) (if you do not already have it installed):
   - `winget install --accept-source-agreements --silent --exact --id "GoLang.Go"`
 - Install [PostgreSQL](https://www.postgresql.org/) (if you do not already have it installed):
-  - `winget install --accept-source-agreements --silent --exact --id "PostgreSQL.PostgreSQL"`
+  - `manually download version 16.4 Windows x86-64 from [the PostgreSQL downloads page](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) and follow the prompts, using postgres as the default password to postgreSQL`
 - Install [Node.js](https://nodejs.org/en/) (if you do not already have it installed):
   - `winget install --accept-source-agreements --silent --exact --id "OpenJS.NodeJS.LTS"`
 - Install [Visual Studio Code](https://code.visualstudio.com/) (if you do not already have it installed):
   - `winget install --accept-source-agreements --silent --exact --id "Microsoft.VisualStudioCode"`
-- By default, the `winget` installer for PostgreSQL will not automatically add the exe files to the PATH variable, so we must add "C:\Program Files\PostgreSQL\16\bin" to the PATH variable manually.
+- By default, the downloaded installer for PostgreSQL will not automatically add the exe files to the PATH variable, so we must add "C:\Program Files\PostgreSQL\16\bin" to the PATH variable manually.
 If you don't know how to do that, [follow this guide](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/).
 - Exit your Command Prompt and reopen another one as an administrator (in order to load the new PATH variable).
 - Configure Git (if you do not already have it configured):
   - `git config --global user.name "Your_GitHub_Username"`